-Nishnabotna Valley REC serves rural customers in Southwest Iowa.
+Nishnabotna Valley REC serves rural members in Southwest Iowa.
 See the map below to get an idea of our service area.
 Although we reach into six counties, we average 1.7 members per mile of line in our service territory.
 You can click here to download a detailed map of our service area (pdf).

 Electric cooperatives are private, not-for-profit businesses governed by their consumer-members.
 Two federal requirements for all co-ops, including electric co-ops, are democratic governance and operation at cost.
 Every consumer-member can vote to choose local boards that oversee the co-op, and the co-op must, return to consumer-members revenue above what is needed for operation.
 Under this structure, electric co-ops provide economic benefits to their local communities rather than distant stockholders.

 Watch this video to see the Electric Cooperative Story

 An electric cooperative is: